- How do I know which test(s) to take?

 The School Leadership Series tests are developed by licensed practicing professionals and faculty who prepare those professionals.
 These individuals are invited to serve on committees that develop the test specifications and to write and review test questions and test forms.

-The School Leaders Licensure Assessment and School Superintendent Assessment are based on the Interstate School Leaders Licensure Consortium (ISLLC) Standards for School Leaders and on current research, including a complete job analysis of the most important tasks and skills required of beginning principals and superintendents, as well as extensive surveys to confirm test validity.
+The School Leaders Licensure Assessment and School Superintendent Assessment are based on the Interstate School Leaders Licensure Consortium (ISLLC) Standards for School Leaders, the Professional Standards for Educational Leaders (PSEL), and on current research, including a complete job analysis of the most important tasks and skills required of beginning principals and superintendents, as well as extensive surveys to confirm test validity.